SaliElloh/dijkstra-s-algorithm/README.md

 # dijkstra-s-algorithm
-This project utilized Dijkstra's algorithm to determine the shortest path between two vertices in a G set.
-A function was developed to identify the path with the lowest cost from the source node to the destination node, and sub costs were labeled along with the total path cost.
-To demonstrate the results, the code was executed three times with different source and destination vertices.
+This project implements Dijkstra's algorithm to find the shortest path between two vertices in a G set.

 For more information about me, please visit my LinkedIn: